Arbaz-hai/AI-Powered-Human-Trafficking-Route-Mapping-Platform/README.md

 The system works immediately with a transparent indicator-based scoring model.
 It also includes an optional open-source fine-tuning pipeline using `distilroberta-base` for teams that want to train a custom classifier on labeled data.

-The project is designed around an NLP pipeline for analyzing high-risk public text sources, including classified-style ads, dark web style listings, and phone-record style transcripts.
+The project is designed around an NLP pipeline for analyzing high-risks public text sources, including classified-style ads, dark web style listings, and phone-record style transcripts.
 It uses named entity recognition and relationship-style extraction to connect locations, movement indicators, handlers, and risk phrases into mapped route intelligence.
 The repository also includes a domain-specific annotated dataset format that can be expanded for fine-tuning transformer models.

 ## Key Features